x-crowbar-x/PyBye/README.md

 - GTK 3.0

 It is basically a script, so it is possible to just run it as it is.
 Just put the files in a separate directory somewhere in the `$PATH`.
-<p>I've never dealt with Makefile files, so I don't know how to write an installation script.
-I will see what I can do with it.</p>
+<p>I've never dealt with python installation scripts, so I don't know how to do it.
+I will see what I can do.</p>

 *****